 I’m excited to partner with One Degree Organics for this delicious recipe!
-These peanut butter crispy treats are have all natural ingredients, no refined sugar, and some serious peanut butter flavor.
+These peanut butter crispy treats are have all natural ingredients, some serious peanut butter flavor, and no refined sugar.

 Life lately, in a word, has been full.
 I prefer the term “full” over “busy” because full can be so many good things whereas I think busy has a negative connotation, at least in my mind.

 But somehow, I actually ended up making two new, incredibly easy recipes this week, one of which is these incredible peanut butter crispy treats.

 They took all of five minutes + one bowl to whip up and then I just popped them in the fridge.